 Sreya Gupta is fourteen years old, Indian and a student in Year 9 at the British School Al Khubairat in Abu Dhabi.
 She writes: "I really would like to thank you for this wonderful opportunity; it has been so exciting to be able to follow Neina’s journey.
 Throughout the book, I have grown deeply attached to our protagonist, Neina.
 The struggles she faces within herself and society are easy to relate to and they make her that much more real to me.
 In this chapter, I found myself wanting to strengthen the plotline by bringing back, perhaps forgotten, discoveries made in the previous chapters, such as Isla’s claim to being the queen of Mors World, and linking them back to the current events.
 Additionally, I wanted to set a clear antagonist for our book, since the end is drawing near and Neina’s story must (unfortunately) come to an end.
 Good luck to all the upcoming authors!
 I can’t wait to see how Neina’s journey concludes..."

 Tabitha Barda is the Senior Editor of SchoolsCompared.com.
 Oxbridge educated and an award winning journalist in the UAE for more than a decade, Tabitha is one of the region's shining lights in all that is education in the emirates.
 A mum herself, she is passionate about helping parents - and finding the stories in education that deserve telling.
-She is responsible for the busy 24x7 News Desk, our Advisory Boards and Specialist Panels - and SchoolsCompared.com's The School's Report - the global weekly round up of what matters in education for parents which is published every Friday, reviewing schools across the UAE - and features on issues that really matter.
-You can often find Tabitha on Parents United - our Facebook community board, discussing the latest schools and education issues with our parent community in the UAE - and beyond.
+She is responsible for the busy 24x7 News Desk, our Advisory Boards and Specialist Panels - and Parents United's WHICHPlaydates - a regular meeting place for UAE parents to discuss the issues that matter to them, make friends and network with others.
+You can often find Tabitha too on Parents United - our Facebook community board, discussing the latest schools and education issues with our parent community in the UAE - and beyond.